Thales-Silva/ctlaser_driver/README.md

 set the baud rate to the same one configured on the device.
 The other properties can be found in pyrometer's the manual.

 ![Firware webpage](./images/adapter-config5.png)

+## 4. Contributing
+Pull requests are always welcome as there are more functionalities to add.
+For major changes, please open an issue first to discuss what you would like to change.